ossskkar/SFC-SIM/README.md

 MATLAB

 ## INSTALLING
-Clone or download the repository to a local directory.
+- Clone or download the repository to a local directory.
+- Open MATLAB, go to the locate the repository directory and execute the file ./scripts/compileC.m

 ## RUNNING THE SIMULATOR